redox-os/rfcs/text/0000-io_uring.md

 I/O and regular blocking I/O in the kernel.
 The kernel may also have to keep track of the state of certain operations, instead of bouncing between userspace and kernel in a stack-like way, when schemes call schemes.
-Futures (and maybe async/await) might help with this: Alternatively, one could limit more complex syscalls, e.g. `SYS_OPEN` from having to be repeated by only allowing simple paths without symlinks, which reduces complex state.
+Futures (and maybe async/await) might help with this.
+Alternatively, one could limit more complex syscalls, e.g. `SYS_OPEN` from having to be repeated by only allowing simple paths without symlinks, which reduces complex state.